tc39/proposal-class-public-fields/README.md

-# ES Class Properties
+# ES Class Fields & Static Properties

-This presents two related proposals: "class instance" property initializers and "class static" property intializers.
-"Instance" properties exist once per instiation of a class on the `this` value, and "static" properties exist on the class object itself.
+This presents two related proposals: "class instance fields" and "class static properties".
+"Class instance fields" describe properties intended to exist on instances of a class (and may optionally include initializer expressions for said properties).
+"Class static properties" are declarative properties that exist on the class object itself (and may optionally include initializer expressions for said properties).

-## Proposal 1/2: Class Instance Properties
+## Part 1: Class Instance Fields

-This is a proposal to include a declarative means of expressing instance properties on an ES class.
-These property declarations may include intializers, but are not required to do so.
+The first part of this proposal is to include a means of declaring fields for instances of an ES class.
+These field declarations may include intializers, but are not required to do so.

 The proposed syntax for this is as follows: